SECTIONS / CLASSES

 Section G —POETRY

-Judge: Ally Kennen
+Judge: Ally Kennen and Emma Bettridge

-of class 705 which must be handwritten
+class 704 which MUST be handwritten

-Enquiries regarding classes in Section G to Rose Gale (01984 624253)
+Enquiries regarding classes in Section G to Rose Gale (01984 568545)

-A SILVER CHALLENGE CUP WILL BE AWARDED TO THE BEST IN SECTION (ADULTS)
+A SILVER CHALLENGE CUP WILL BE AWARDED TO THE BEST IN SECTION (ADULTS) 700-702

-701 A poem about The Olympics
+701 A poem about Chocolate or Books

-THE WHS 1939 CUP WILL BE AWARDED TO THE BEST IN SECTION (CHILDREN)
+THE WHS 1939 CUP WILL BE AWARDED TO THE BEST IN SECTION (CHILDREN) 703 - 704

 CHILDREN’S SECTION— (AGED 6 - 16)

-705 A handwritten and illustrated poem (see below)
+704 A handwritten and illustrated poem (see below)

 SECTION H – FINE ART